The Barnyard Mirror: Exploring Character Representation in Animal Farm

 The Clever Manipulator: Squealer and the Power of Propaganda

 Squealer, Napoleon's propagandist, is a master of rhetoric and deception.
-He perfectly embodies the role of state-controlled media in disseminating propaganda and justifying the actions of the ruling class.
+Now, he perfectly embodies the role of state-controlled media in disseminating propaganda and justifying the actions of the ruling class.
 Squealer’s skill in twisting language and facts, making even the most absurd claims seem plausible, is a chilling representation of how propaganda can manipulate public opinion and erode critical thinking.
 He constantly reinterprets the Seven Commandments, subtly changing their meaning to fit Napoleon's agenda, demonstrating the insidious nature of propaganda in eroding truth and undermining principles.

 The Naive Idealist: Boxer and the Blind Faith in Revolution